PHPFastCGI/FastCGIDaemon/README.md

 The [Speedfony Bundle](https://github.com/PHPFastCGI/SpeedfonyBundle) integrates this daemon with the symfony2 framework.
 The [Slimmer package](https://github.com/PHPFastCGI/Slimmer) integrates this daemon with the Slim v3 framework.
+The [Speedex package](https://github.com/PHPFastCGI/Speedex) integrates this daemon with the Silex framework.

 ## Usage